polsys/ennemi/README.md

 This package requires Python 3.6 or higher, and it is tested to work on the latest versions of Ubuntu, macOS and Windows.
-The only hard dependency is a reasonably recent version of NumPy;
+The only hard dependencies are reasonably recent versions of NumPy and SciPy;
 Pandas is strongly suggested for more enjoyable data analysis.

 This package is available on PyPI: